How to Make Vinaigrette Dressings

 Once you’ve got your oil and vinegar choices locked in, start by adding some salt and pepper, which round out the vinaigrette.
 From there, you can amp up your dressing with herbs for brightness, different types of mustard for tanginess, garlic for pungency, honey for sweetness, etc. Trust your instincts!
 It's hard to make a wrong call when making vinaigrette dressings.

 4. Choosing how to combine vinaigrette dressings

 Once you've chosen the ingredients for your vinaigrette dressing, it's time to combine them.
 Oil and vinegar naturally separate into separate layers, so you have to choose how to bind them so that they evenly coat the salad.
-Combining oil and vinegar is known as an emulsion, and you can do this in one of three ways: whisk the vinaigrette in a bowl, shake it vigourously in a jar, or toss it in the blender.
+Combining oil and vinegar is known as an emulsion, and you can do this in one of three ways: whisk the vinaigrette in a bowl, shake it vigourously in a jar or toss it in the blender.

 Your homemade vinaigrette is now ready for your favorite salad.
 We recommend dressing a salad right before serving it to avoid soggy greens.
 Have leftover vinaigrette?
-Store it in a mason jar and keep it refrigerated for up to 2 weeks.
+Store it in a mason jar and keep it refrigerated for up to two weeks.

 Even though grocers stock their shelves with endless varieties of salad dressings, chances are you have the ingredients for a way better salad dressing right in your pantry.
-Making your own vinaigrette dressings can save you calories, unnecessary added sugar and sodium, and a handful of unpronounceable ingredients.
+Making your own vinaigrette dressings can save you calories, unnecessary added sugar and sodium and a handful of unpronounceable ingredients.
 All you need is a few minutes and one simple formula to whip up delicious vinaigrette dressings that will actually have you craving salads!